Project FAQs

 -

 Answer: Yes!
-You must be currently employed with a joint district partner and demonstrate a willingness to be a special education teacher after completion of the program.
+You must be currently employed with a joint district partner in a special education field and demonstrate a willingness to be a special education teacher after completion of the program.
 If you are currently licensed in a special education area, you will need to commit to adding an additional special education license that would benefit your area.
-For example, if you hold a tier 4 ABS license, you may consider adding a low-incidence license such as ASD, DHH, ECSE, etc. Please work with Heidi van der Hagen to determine which license area would be best for your district’s needs.

 -